Thanksgiving Turkey Meatloaf

 Sure!

-The reason I went with turkey is because it plays on the idea of a turkey dinner on Thanksgiving and naturally pairs well with the stuffing, cranberry sauce, and fresh herbs.
+I went with turkey because it plays on the idea of a Thanksgiving dinner and naturally pairs well with the stuffing, cranberry sauce, and fresh herbs.

-Just note, that it will change the flavor profile if you opt to use ground beef.
+Just note, that it will change the flavor profile if you use ground beef.

 What type of stuffing mix should I use?